qchenevier/MBA_memoire/doc/quotes.md

 We're accustomed to seeing mature products wiped out by new technologies and to ever-shorter product life cycles.
 But now entire product lines, whole markets, are being created or destroyed overnight.
 We've found that big-bang disruptions are unplanned and unintentional.
 They do not follow conventional strategic paths or normal patterns of market adoption.
 Besides being cheaper than established oﬀerings, they're also more inventive and better integrated with other products and services [@Downes2013].

 These oﬀerings' lightning-fast adoption is a function of near-perfect market information.
 Wherever customers are, mobile devices let them search a wide range of specialized data sources to find the best price and quality and the next new thing.
 Big-bang innovations come out of left field, combining existing technologies that don't even seem related to your oﬀerings to achieve a dramatically better value proposition.
 Big-bang disrupters may not even see you as competition.
 They don't share your approach to solving customer needs.
 Big-bang disrupters enter the market thanks to three defining characteristics: unencumbered development, unconstrained growth, and undisciplined strategy [@Downes2013].

 **Unconstrained growth.**

 Big-bang disruptions collapse the product life cycle we know: Everett Rogers's classic bell curve of five distinct customer segments-innovators, early adopters, early majority, late majority, and laggards.
 Now there are only two segments: trial users, who often participate in product development, and everyone else.
 Big-bang disruptions can be marketed to every segment simultaneously, right from the start.
 The innovators collectively get it wrong, wrong, wrong, and then unbelievably right [@Downes2013].

-n reality, in today's hyperinformed world, each epic failure feeds consumer expectations for the potential of something dramatically better.
+In reality, in today's hyperinformed world, each epic failure feeds consumer expectations for the potential of something dramatically better.
 Seemingly random experiments and crash-and-burn flops may actually be your best warning of an urgent need for a change in strategy, or "strategic pivot."
 It's like a battlefield, where near misses signal not that your enemies are confused or incapable of hitting you but that they are zeroing in on your position, walking their fire onto the target, shell by shell, before unloading a full barrage on your exact location [@Downes2013].

 The new product cycle can be simplified into three basic stages: development, deployment, and replacement [@Downes2013].